openwisp/django-rest-framework-gis/README.md

         },
     }

-GeoFeatureModelSerializer will require you to define a "geo_field" to be serializes as "geometry".
+GeoFeatureModelSerializer will require you to define a "geo_field" to be serialized as the "geometry".
 For example:

     class LocationSerializer(GeoFeatureModelSerializer):
         """ A class to serialize locations as GeoJSON compatible data """